-We have been compiling this list of worst places to live in Nairobi for more than 6 months.
+We have been compiling this list of the worst places to live in Nairobi for more than 6 months.
 Security, population, sanitation education, good housing and access to clean water were taken into consideration when coming up with this list.

 Without further ado, here are the Worst Places to live in Nairobi.

 This is the home of the most dangerous criminal gang in Nairobi; Gaza.
 Please avoid this place if you are considering relocating to Nairobi any time soon.

 This is another criminal gang hit estate in Nairobi, walking past 10 pm in this place can guarantee you being robbed.
 The housing in Dandora is not that good too.
 Lack of provision of public infrastructures such as water, sanitation drainage, and inadequate access to services such as schools and health care make it one of the worst places to live in Nairobi.

 3. Githurai 45

 The Thika Road Estate is one of the hardest places to live in Nairobi.
 Insecurity in this estate is the order of the day considering its dense population.

 Kariobangi is one of the most densely populated areas of Nairobi where the inequality of the people’s standard of life is quite visible.
 In the recent past, we have seen residents of this estate going to the streets protesting because of the poor state of security.